zzzprojects/EntityFramework-Classic/docs/pages/features/bulk-save-changes.md

 ## Description
 The **EF Bulk SaveChanges** feature let you save thousands of entities in your database efficiently.

 This feature is provided by the library [EF Extensions](https://entityframework-extensions.net/bulk-savechanges) _(Included with EF Classic)_.
-EF Extensions it's used by over 2000 customers all over the world and support all Entity Framework version (EF4, EF5, EF6, EF Core, EF Classic).
+EF Extensions is used by over 2000 customers all over the world and supports all Entity Framework versions (EF4, EF5, EF6, EF Core, EF Classic).

 ```csharp
 context.Customers.AddRange(listToAdd); // add